the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 that fixed point there would be no such initial transient (we will see how to achieve that later on).

 #.
-Go to *Projects > operations* dashboard.

-#.
-Click on the icon of the time-series |tr|.
-From the metadata
-   overlay’s visualizers tab, launch the *Animated Time Series Visualizer*.

-#.
 Go back to the simulator page and check the Fourier spectrum.
 Select
    a linear scale on the Y axis.
 We see that the intrinsic frequency of